Athassel Priory: Architecture

 The priory is accessed by a bridge and gate-lodge.
 Here the visitor can begin to note patterns that will be discerned throughout the site.
 The reconstruction and modification of the buildings is evident, often involving their "downsizing" to meet the needs of a smaller community.
 Nothing remains of the town that once surrounded the priory.
 The main aisle of the priory was used in recent centuries as a burial ground.
 The now blocked-up rood screen can be seen over the doorway in the centre.
 The walls are full of put-log holes, now ideal nest sites for dozens of jackdaws.
 These holes were used in construction to affix scaffolding-timbers.

+Extensive remains of monastics quarters are located to the south of the priory.
 The buildings are mostly made of limestone and rubble.